mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 query_classifier_cache_size=1MB
 ```

 Note that MaxScale uses a separate cache for each worker thread.
-So, the total
+To obtain the
-amount of memory used at most by the cache is obtained by multiplying the size
-specified here, with the value of `threads`.
+amount of memory available for each thread, divide the cache size with the value
+of `threads`.
+If statements are evicted from the cache (visible in the
+diagnostic output), consider increasing the cache size.

 ##### `log_unrecognized_statements`